DDNStorage/intelliflash-sra-plugin/README.md

 Your recovery site becomes the new protected site and your replication target array becomes your replication source array.

-## Uninstalling Containerized IntelliFlash SRA 2.0.0 for SRM 8.2
+## Uninstalling Containerized IntelliFlash SRA 2.0.0 for SRM (Photon) 8.2 and above
 1. Log in to the **vSphere Client**.
 2. Click **Menu** and select **Site Recovery**.
 3. In the **Site Recovery** panel, click **Configure**.